-Now, those who use the Internet are faced with ethical questions few would have anticipated in 1994.
+Today, those who use the Internet are faced with ethical questions few would have anticipated in 1994.
 Back then, the only bookmarks on most WorldWideWeb browsers (Internet Explorer wasn’t released until 1995) were Yahoo, Zappos, and, you guessed it, Sex.com.
-Few could have foreseen these ethical quagmires because even those of us living in these times can hardly comprehend the philosophical magnitude of what is at stake.
-With each passing day and each new Big Tech platform update, the competencies of Artificial Intelligence (AI) progress further and faster than anyone thought possible, and suddenly we find ourselves asking the very dystopian question:
+Few could have predicted these ethical quagmires because even those of us living in these times can hardly comprehend the philosophical magnitude of what is at stake.
+With each passing day and each new Big Tech platform update, the competencies of Artificial Intelligence (AI) progress "further and faster" than anyone thought possible, and suddenly we find ourselves asking the very dystopian question:

 Should computers be allowed to make ethical decisions?